School of Journalism and Communication Contact Information

 Marquis (Mark) E. Blaine, professor of practice (multimedia journalism, feature writing).
 BJ, 1993, Missouri, Columbia; MS, 2000, Oregon.
 (2003)

-Christopher Chávez, Carolyn Silva Chambers Distinguished Professor of Advertising; Interim Director, Advertising and Brand Responsibility Program; Director, Center for Latina/o and Latin American Studies (advertising, popular culture, media studies and globalization).
+Christopher Chávez, Carolyn Silva Chambers Distinguished Professor of Advertising; Director, Center for Latina/o and Latin American Studies (advertising, popular culture, media studies and globalization).
 BS, 1993, California State Polytechnic, Pomona; MA, 1995, MA, 2006, PhD, 2009, Southern California.
 (2012)

-Andrew DeVigal, professor of practice (media innovation, community engagement, experience design); Chair in Journalism Innovation and Civic Engagement.
+Andrew DeVigal, professor of practice (media innovation, community engagement, experience design); co-director, SOJC Portland; director, Agora Center; Chair in Journalism Innovation and Civic Engagement.
 BS, 1993, San Francisco.
 (2014)

 David Ewald, professor of practice (advertising, brand innovation).
 BS, 2001.
 (2019)